-Judicial Council recommends judge in ‘knees together’ case be fired
+Judicial council recommends judge in ‘knees together’ case be fired

 In its ruling, the council said: “Superior court judges in Canada are expected to be knowledgeable jurists.

 As a member of the Alberta Provincial Court in 2014, Justice Camp asked a 19-year-old complainant in a sexual-assault trial why she didn’t keep her knees together.
-He also disparaged a female Crown attorney, and made critical remarks about the law governing sexual assault.
+He also disparaged a female Crown attorney and made critical remarks about the law governing sexual assault.
 A five-member panel set up by the judicial council had unanimously recommended his dismissal after a hearing in the fall, saying he had harmed public confidence in the justice system.

 The council ruling comes as the law of consent and the judiciary’s handling of sexual-assault trials continue to create controversy.
-In Nova Scotia, a judge acquitted a taxi driver last week of sexual assault on a female passenger, saying “a drunk can consent.”
+In Nova Scotia, a judge acquitted a taxi driver last week of sexual assault of a female passenger, saying “a drunk can consent.”
 That ruling is now under appeal.
 The woman was so drunk she had urinated on herself and was passed out in the back seat.

 Justice Camp found Alexander Wagar not guilty in the trial, but the ruling did not come to light until a year later, when the Alberta Court of Appeal overturned it, saying he had applied myths and stereotypes about sexual-assault victims.
 (By then, the Conservative government of Stephen Harper had promoted him from provincial court.)
 Two law professors then published a commentary in The Globe and Mail, and the chief judge of the Federal Court of Canada suspended Justice Camp, though he maintained his pay of $314,100 a year.
 The judicial council received scores of complaints.
 Alberta Justice Minister Kathleen Ganley invoked her right to ask for the public disciplinary hearing.